n8henrie/n8henrie.github.io/_posts/2013-08-11-interview-season-tips-for-fourth-year-medical-students-part-1.md

 >
 > Kind regards,

-## ERAS’s Weird CFM Files
+## ERAS's Weird CFM Files

 You can download copies of your application and CV from ERAS, but they come as an unusual `.cfm` filetype.
 Thanks to <a target="_blank" href="http://forums.studentdoctor.net/showthread.php?p=12834951">this thread</a> at the SDN forums, I discovered you can just replace the `.cfm` with `.pdf` in the filename and have a regular .pdf document.

-Okay, that’s all for tonight.
+Okay, that's all for tonight.
 More to come soon.